-- 3.20.
-In many cases, limits on the nuclide composition of the fissile material, or restrictions to a certain type and chemical compound of the fissile material, or a combination of both, are essential for ensuring criticality safety.
-Effective safety measures should be applied to ensure the following: - (a) The limits on the nuclide composition of the elements in the fissile material are complied with; - (b) The compound (chemical and physical form) to be used cannot change to become a more reactive compound; - (c) A mixture of different compounds resulting in a higher effective neutron multiplication factor cannot occur.
+3.20.
+In many cases, limits on the nuclide composition of the fissile material or restrictions to a certain type and chemical compound of the fissile material, or a combination of both, are essential for ensuring criticality safety.
+Effective safety measures should be applied to ensure the following:

+- (a) The limits on the nuclide composition of the elements in the fissile material are complied with. - (b) The chemical and physical form of the compound to be used cannot change to make the compound more reactive. - (c) A mixture of different compounds resulting in a higher $k{\rm eff}$ cannot occur.

-The events described in (b) and (c) could occur in specific situations (e.g. the precipitation of a U/Pu nitrate solution or modification of the diameter of pellets), and both such events should be taken into account in the criticality safety assessment and it should be proved that subcriticality would be maintained.
+The events described in (b) and (c) could occur in specific situations (e.g. the precipitation of a uranium or plutonium nitrate solution, modification of the diameter of pellets); both such events should be taken into account in the criticality safety assessment, and it should be proved that subcriticality would be maintained.